Calpoog/responsive_toolkit/README.md

 );
 ```

-> **_NOTE:_**  A "column" refers to more precisely to a grid cell (this is a common responsive grid convention).
-Despite it being a column, to lay out a series of children within it, use a Flutter `Column` as its child.
+> **_NOTE:_**  A "column" refers more precisely to a grid cell (this is a common responsive grid convention).
+Despite it being a column, to lay out a vertical series of children within it, use a Flutter `Column` as its child.

 <br />

 A row lays out its columns in a left to right, top to bottom fashion.
 If the width of a column is too wide to fit on the same line as the previous columns, it will wrap to a new line.
 The following arguments to `ResponsiveRow` help to fully control how the columns are laid out.
-Many of these will be familiar as their concepts apply to the Flutter Widgets `Wrap`, `Flex`, `Row` and `Column`.
+Many of these will be familiar as their concepts apply to the Flutter Widgets like `Wrap`, `Flex`, `Row` and `Column`.

 - `spacing`: The space between columns in the horizontal direction (default 0).
 - `runSpacing`: The space between runs when columns wrap to a new line within the `ResponsiveRow` (default 0).
 - `alignment`: How the remaining space in a run is distributed (default is `WrapAlignment.start`).
 - `crossAxisAlignment`: How the columns within a run are aligned to one another vertically (default is `ResponsiveCrossAlignment.start`).
 - `runAlignment`: How the runs are aligned vertically within the `ResponsiveRow` when the total run height is less than the height of the row (default is `WrapAlignment.start`).
-- `clipBehavior`: How to clip columns that fall outside the row vertically (default is `Clip.none`).
+- `clipBehavior`: How to clip columns that overflow the row (default is `Clip.none`).
 - `breakOnConstraints`: When using columns with breakpoints, whether to use the parent constraints to determine breakpoints instead of screen width (default is `false`).

 > **_NOTE:_**  A "run" refers to each new line of children within the `ResponsiveRow`.
 "Row" is used to refer to the Widget as a whole.